DC is Getting a Female Empowerment-Themed Hotel

 In the announcement, Jon Bortz, president of the Viceroy group’s owner Pebblebrook Hotel trust, says that Zena “will be the first hospitality establishment solely dedicated to celebrating the accomplishments of women.”

 But…how exactly does a hotel do that?
 There will be a mural of Ruth Bader Ginsburg (obviously).
 The release promises additional “provocative art” and “community engagements for the culturally curious” including salons and live music, plus a makeover by Seattle firm Dawson Design Associates that will inject the place with “a rebellious and defiant yet playful energy.”
 But a publicist said specifics weren’t yet available.
 “More details will be announced the first part of the year,” she said via email.
-“Not quite there yet.
-Finalizing some things.”

 If anyone is planning an impeachment-themed hotel, the clock is ticking.